 When Do I Get My Networked Agentic Organization (NAO)?

-I Want a Team of AI Agents—Even If They Haven’t Arrived Yet
+I Want a Team of AI Agents—Even If They Haven’t Arrived Yet.
+Looking Forward to Combining Agentic AI with Networked Organizations.

 A Networked Agentic Organization is one where workflows between people are orchestrated by decentralized, outcome-oriented AI agents—not by centralized, task-oriented business processes.